mr4tt/csmic/content/case_studies/googlescholar.md

 Also, I would spend more time discussing our color library with my team, as it felt like we were coming up with more colors as we went along.
 This was also hindered by the fact that Google itself has a large variety of blue shades that they use.

-Finally, from a more technical perspective, I’d put more thought into how our algorithms would work for things like the For You page and exactly what elements we would pull from to decide what would appear for the user.
+Finally, from a more technical perspective, I'd put more thought into how our algorithms would work for things like the For You page and exactly what elements we would pull from to decide what would appear for the user.

 Thank you to my teammates Edward De Leon, Vivian Yan, and William Duan for being great teammates (and the snacks), and Megan Tan for all the help throughout the project!